 That’s part of why my trip to Italy a few months back was important to me.
 When I’m well, travelling is my passion; it’s what matters most to me, and I find it exciting and fulfilling and all that jazz.
 The fact that I felt “meh” throughout the trip wasn’t necessarily all that emotionally distressing in and of itself, but I think it really reinforced in my head that the lack of happiness truly is a capacity issue rather than a circumstances issue.

-So if lack of happiness is in fact a capacity issue, is there any point in doing “try to be happier” activities/challenges/etc.?
+So if lack of happiness is in fact a capacity issue, is there any point in trying to choose happiness?
 I’m not saying I shouldn’t look for positives.
-I keep a daily gratitude log, and I make a point of writing down accomplishments and other positive things in my journal.
+I keep a daily gratitude log, and I make a point of writing down accomplishments and other positive things in my bullet journal.
 I try to be very attentive when it comes to practicing self-care.
-I think all of these things are important to help keep negativity at bay, and I certainly intend to continue doing them.
+All of these things are important to help keep negativity at bay, and I certainly intend to continue doing them.